-Building foundations of stone and reinforced concrete are designed for long term strength but this is compromised when saline moisture attacks the concrete.
+Building foundations of stone and reinforced concrete are designed for long-term strength, but this is compromised when saline moisture attacks the concrete.
 Chloride ions within saline moisture are drawn into stone and concrete where the resultant chemical reaction causes expansion, spalling and weakening of the foundations.
-It is important that there is a barrier between saline ground and clean ground in which foundations are constructed.
+It is therefore important that there is a barrier between saline ground and the clean ground in which foundations are constructed.

 Design calculations, taking into consideration the in-plane flow capacity and the air-void volume of the break layer, should be carried out based on the expected flow in the product to avoid saturation in the capillary break layer.
-Saturation in the capillary break layer will mean the “void” is interrupted and the saline moisture can make its way to the topsoil, and the plants.
+Saturation in the capillary break layer will mean the “void” is interrupted and the saline moisture can make its way through to the topsoil and plants.

-ABG suggests not more than 30% of the in-plane flow capacity of the drainage layer is used to drain the excessive water, and realistic SOFT/SOFT boundary conditions as per EN 12985 are used in establishing the in-plane flow capacity of the product.
+ABG suggests not more than 30% of the in-plane flow capacity of the drainage layer is used to drain the excessive water, and that realistic SOFT/SOFT boundary conditions (as per EN 12985) are used to establish the in-plane flow capacity of the product.
 Please contact our technical advisors for detailed information and examples.

-Pozibreak Salt Barrier has an unique system for “one way overlapping” which allows “flushing” of lower saline capillary saline moisture back down to the water table with the collected topsoil water, this way further diluting the saline content of the sub-surface.
+Pozibreak Salt Barrier features a unique system for “one way overlapping” which allows “flushing” of lower saline capillary saline moisture back down to the water table via the collected topsoil water, thus further diluting the saline content of the sub-surface.